Could I run a second business or work a part time job at the same time as running a riverford business?

 We work closely with the main banks who are likely to be able to provide finance if you have a deposit of at least 30%.
 Contacting a franchise specific department of a bank will gain you a better repayment rate than going through your local branch.
 The Bank's franchise department will also be familiar with the Riverford franchise model and will have copies of Riverford’s annual accounts.

-why are franchisees not included in employee ownership?
+why are franchise owners not included in employee ownership?

 Do I need my own premises?